WATechnology STOP Wasting Shielding Gas

 Strength:

-The tensile test can tell us some other important properties referred to as “ductility.”
+The tensile test can tell us some other important properties referred to as ductility.
 As the tensile test is conducted and the yield strength is exceeded the material can be seen to distort.
 It stretches like taffy.
 We can measure the amount of stretch before it beaks; that is called “% Elongation.”
 As does taffy, the cross section of the bar where it breaks will reduce in size.
 This is measured as % Reduction in Area.
-These two terms; % Elongation and % Reduction in Area are a measure of "Ductility."
+These two terms; % Elongation and % Reduction in Area are a measure of "Ductility" when the part is slowly loaded.
 The 4130 that was just quenched will have very little, the Quenched and Tempered more of both and Normalized 4130 will have significantly more.
 In an accident the Normalized material will bend to some degree before breaking.

 Hardness: